-- However, Piggott (1979, 1989) argues that VAI and VTI verb finals (i.e., v heads) should be conflated, and we follow him here, leaving us with three verb class templates.
+- Traditionally, Algonquianists group verbs into four classes, depending on transitivity and the animacy of one argument: VAI (intransitive, animate subject), VII (intransitive, inanimate subject), VTA (transitive, animate object), and VTI (transitive, inanimate object). - However, Piggott (1979, 1989) argues that VAI and VTI verb finals (i.e., v heads) should be conflated, and we follow him here, leaving us with three verb class templates.
 12 - The templates for verbal order (independent vs. conjunct) given here are very tentative, subject to revision to capture the subtleties of the distribution of the two orders.